trendless/chtmlrelay/README.md

    and will not be able to send or receive messages until the migration is completed.

-2. Now we want to copy `/home/vmail`, `/var/lib/acme`, `/etc/dkimkeys`, `/run/echobot`, and `/var/spool/postfix` to the new server.
+2. Now we want to copy `/home/vmail`, `/var/lib/acme`, `/etc/dkimkeys`, `/run/echobot`, and `/var/spool/postfix` to the new site.
-   Login to the old server while forwarding your SSH agent so you can copy directly from the old server to the new server with your SSH key:
+   Login to the old site while forwarding your SSH agent so you can copy directly from the old to the new site with your SSH key:
    ```
     ssh -A root@13.37.13.37
     tar c - /home/vmail/mail /var/lib/acme /etc/dkimkeys /run/echobot /var/spool/postfix | ssh root@13.12.23.42 "tar x -C /"
    ```

-   This transfers all accounts, the TLS certificate, DKIM keys (so DKIM DNS record remains valid), and the echobot's password so it continues to function.
+   This transfers all addresses, the TLS certificate, DKIM keys (so DKIM DNS record remains valid), and the echobot's password so it continues to function.
    It also preserves the Postfix mail spool so any messages pending delivery will still be delivered.

 3. Install chatmail on the new machine: